Creating a product is the first half of a marathon. The next half is about reaching the customers and penetrating the

-As for the new business or products that are new to the market you don’t have a competitor to worry about but a new variable: customer’s spending habit.
-Spending habit is a complex phenomenon that needs to be dealt using focus groups and surveys.
-Examining market trend in such manner yields important insights important to both new and existing businesses.
+As for the new business or products that are new to the market you don’t have a competitor to worry about but a new variable: customer’s spending habits.
+Spending habit is a complex phenomenon that needs to be dealt with using focus groups and surveys.
+Examining market trends in such a manner yields important insights important to both new and existing businesses.

 You, as an entrepreneur, need to be very much focused on your product and market.
 There will be many variables that need to come together for your products to succeed.
 These variables may be the market condition, customer knowledge, or even a product of some other company.
 For eg: If you run an online shopping platform, consumers are going to need a good and cheap network connection to be able to browse products and keep them engaged.
-Even under best business environment, you consumer will need that internet connection to reach your product (online shopping).
-You can’t deal with the internet issues.
+Even in the best business environment, you consumer will need that internet connection to reach your product (online shopping).
+You can’t deal with internet issues.
 Instead, collaborating with an internet provider and letting them handle that part will help both reach more customers.
 A win-win situation for both the parties.

 Identifying these variables and dealing with them so as to sustain in a competitive market, reduce risk and even create a win-win situation for all the parties is essential.
 Don’t be afraid of collaborations.
 Establishing ground rules beforehand will be beneficial for both as you set on the journey.

 Even after you’ve done all the bits, you may not be getting customers.
 Well, sooner or later they will catch up.
 Not losing your cool is essential to avoid hurried acts committed to attracting customers to avoid a mishap.
 Persevere and wait for the market to catch up.
 Take feedback and notice market trends to modify your marketing approaches.
-Changing approaches too much also goes on to hurt your brand image so be cautious and wait for the results to come.
+Changing approaches too much also goes on to hurts your brand image so be cautious and wait for the results to come.